jpiercedev/forge-journal/SMART_IMPORT_ARCHITECTURE.md

 1. Input validation and preprocessing
 2. AI-powered content analysis and extraction
 3. Preview with editable fields
-4. Final review and import to Sanity CMS
+4. Final review and import to Supabase

 ## API Architecture